ManageIQ/kubeclient/README.md

 ### Timeouts

-Watching configures the socket to never time out (however, sooner or later all watches terminate).
+Watching configures the socket to never time out by default (however, sooner or later all watches terminate).

 One-off actions like `.get_*`, `.delete_*` have a configurable timeout:
 ```ruby